oracle-livelabs/apex/crm-apexlang/1-setup-environment/1-setup-environment.md

 6. Finally, we need to install the SQLcl MCP server.
 Download the latest version of [SQLcl](https://www.oracle.com/database/sqldeveloper/technologies/sqlcl/download/) to your local machine.
     ![SQLcl Doenload page](images/sqlcl-download.png)

+    *Note:* SQLcl requires a Java Runtime Environment (JRE) or Java Development Kit (JDK) to be installed on your system.
+Ensure that Java is installed and available in your system’s PATH before using SQLcl.

 7. In the Codex chat agent, click on **Codex Settings**.
     ![Codex settings](images/codex-settings.png)